Spaten Logo

 Spaten LogoSpaten Logo PNG

-According to the emblem, the brand’s beer began to be brewed in those centuries when all production processes were carried out by hand.
-The Spaten logo shows how the brewery has grown since ancient times, and its beer varieties have become elite.
+According to the emblem, the brand’s beer began to be brewed in centuries when all production processes were carried out by hand.
+The Spaten logo shows how the brewery has grown since ancient times and how its beer varieties have become elite.

 Spaten: Brand overview